 - Brothers Reg and Joe Baines played for City pre WW2

 - Ditto Tommy and George Maskill

-- Finally, Ronaldo and Romario Vieira.
-Twin brothers, Ronaldo earned a big money move from Leeds to Sampdoria in July 2018 whilst Romario had a brief trial with City in December 2018 in a journey that took him from Tadcaster to Leeds and back to Taddy with full international honours for Guinea Bissau along the way.
+- Ronaldo and Romario Vieira deserve a mention.
+As youngsters, both played for i2i, Tadcaster and Leeds.
+Ronaldo was expected to join City before Leeds jumped in.
+Twin brothers, Ronaldo earned a big money move from Leeds to Sampdoria in July 2018 whilst Romario later had a brief trial with City in December 2018 in a journey that took him from Tadcaster to Leeds and back to Taddy with full international honours for Guinea Bissau along the way.

 One set of brothers you might not readily recognise are Dave Martin-Chambers, a City winger from the early 70s and his brother, who played under the name Phil Chambers for many years as Barnsley’s right back.